CHRISTOPHER RUGABER and SARAH SKIDMORE SELL

 WHAT ABOUT GOVERNMENT AID FOR COMPANIES?
 CAN THAT HELP ME?

 It might.
-Small businesses are eligible for loans that will be forgiven if they keep or rehire people they have laid off.
-About $535 billion of loans have been approved as of Thursday, according to the Treasury Department.
+Small businesses will be eligible for loans that will be forgiven if they keep or rehire people they have laid off.
+Those loans will be available starting Friday, according to the Treasury Department.
+Airlines should also receive financial aid that is intended to prevent layoffs.

 Sell reported from Portland, Oregon.